 The new health law includes an increase in Medicaid payment rates, bringing them up to the same level as those from Medicare.
 A large chunk of the increase in insurance coverage under the law comes from expanding Medicaid, the federal-state program for low-income Americans, to cover 16 million more people, including people with incomes up to 138 percent of the federal poverty level.
 The expansion will include childless adults, most of whom were not previously eligible.1 For more information, contact the North Dakota Department of Human Services Medicaid Division.

 What changes are being made to Medicare enrollment periods?

-The Medicare Part D annual enrollment period changed to Oct.
+The Medicare Part D annual enrollment period is now Oct.
 15-Dec.
-7 in 2011.
+7 every year.
 During this time, beneficiaries can enroll or switch Medicare Advantage plans; they can also change drug plans.